When I’m not able to share this enthusiasm through my guided Umbrian hilltown tours, this passione heads online in my Virtual Experiences.

 These are free insights into all things Italian but your generous donations allow me to fully dedicate time and energy towards this exciting new project.
 Mille grazie!

-Join me on Saturday, August 15th for my next ZOOM conference on Italy insights.
+Join me on December 4th for my next Virtual Experience.

 You’ll soon know more about the Italian treasure we’ll be talking about.